 The color red is especially good for women with a warm skin tone like myself, as it brightens up your complexion and makes you shine even more.

 However, even if you have a cooler skin tone, you can still wear this color and look amazing.
+No matter what your skin tone, there’s the perfect shade of red.

 Red makes an impact.
 When you wear red, people will notice you.
 Red is also a very versatile color.
 Easy to combine with black, white, blue, camel and so many other colors.